Grover Dale: Career

 Dale's Broadway stage debut was in the 1956 musical Li'l Abner as a dancer.
 He appeared in the original cast of West Side Story as Snowboy, a member of the Jets gang.
 Other stage credits include the role of Andrew in Greenwillow, in which he also understudied Anthony Perkins as Gideon Briggs; Noël Coward's Sail Away, where he had the juvenile lead role of architect Barnaby Slade; and in Half a Sixpence, where he played Pearce, one of a quartet of 19th century London shop apprentices around whom the show is structured.

-He made his film debut in The Unsinkable Molly Brown (as Jam).
+Dale made his film debut in The Unsinkable Molly Brown (as Jam).
 He also appeared in Half a Sixpence (Pearce), The Young Girls of Rochefort (Bill), and The Landlord (Oscar).

 Dale was nominated for the Tony Award twice: for his choreography of Billy, a 1969 musical version of the Herman Melville novella, Billy Budd, and his direction of The Magic Show.
 As co-director of Jerome Robbins' Broadway, he shared Best Director Tony Award with the famed director-choreographer Jerome Robbins.
 He also received an Emmy Award nomination for his choreography of Barry Manilow's 1985 television musical Copacabana.
 In 1992 he became publisher/editor of Dance & Fitness magazine.
 In 1999 Dale founded the website, Answers4Dancers.com, whose stated goal is "to empower dancers and choreographers to think, to grow, and to create satisfying careers for themselves..."